civo/docs/content/docs/kubernetes/scaling-nodes.md

 You can scale the number of nodes [manually](#scaling-nodes-manually), or automate it by [configuring the cluster autoscaler](#using-the-civo-cluster-autoscaler).

+:::tip
-:::tipInformation on scaling down nodes
+Information on scaling down nodes
 The scaling down of nodes in a cluster will be determined by the following:

 - Any instance that has been explicitly requested via the API to be deleted